 Factors to Consider When Selecting the Best Books on Baseball

 There are thousands of books on baseball with myriad topics to choose from.
-There are topics on statistics and strategy, winning and losing seasons, successes and scandals, fictional work on baseball, and many more topics you can find from your local store.
+Stats and strategies related to winning, winning and losing, successes and scandals, fantasy work on baseball and many more topics you can find in your local store.
 There are even baseball books that are written about or by current and former baseball players, managers, mascots, umpires, fans, and even beat writers.